Mowi: Europe

 In Norway, in addition to the corporate headquarters in Bergen and sales offices, Marine Harvest operates about 100 seawater sites along the coast.
-These are supplemented with 28 freshwater sites, two broodstock plants (in Bjugn and Askøy), two hatcheries (in Øygarden and Rørvik) and four processing plants in (Eggesbønes, Herøy and Ryfisk and Ulvan).
+These are supplemented with 28 freshwater sites, two broodstock plants (in Ørland Municipality and Askøy Municipality), two hatcheries (in Øygarden Municipality and in the town of Rørvik) and four processing plants in (Eggesbønes, Herøy, Ryfisk, and Ulvan).

 In Scotland, Mowi operates 25 sea farms, plus three hatcheries (in Lochailort, Finfish and Inchmore), four freshwater loch sites, a harvest station in Mallaig and a processing plant in Fort William.
 Head office is in Rosyth and all produce is atlantic salmon.
 There is also a processing plant located in Rosyth.

 In the Faroe Islands, Marine Harvest operates fresh water sites in Hellur, and seawater sites in Oyndarfjørður, Haldarsvík, Hósvík and Kollafjørður.
 Produce is Atlantic salmon.

 In Ireland, Mowi operates one broodstock plant, two hatcheries, three fresh water sites, twelve seawater sites, three processing plants, all but four seawater sites in County Donegal, the latter being in County Mayo.
 Output is Atlantic salmon.
 Mowi also runs a salmon farm in Castletownbere and Inishfarnard.